wilsonmar/wilsonmar.github.io/_posts/2021-07-08-power-automate.md

 {% include l18n.html %}
 {% include _toc.html %}

-This article provides a hands-on tour with commentary about Microsoft's Power Automate "low-code" platform.
+This article provides a hands-on tour with commentary.

-Power Automate is Microsoft's offering in the market of RPA (Robotic Processing Automation) of business processes.
-BTW "Power Automate" is the 2019 rebranding of "Microsoft Flow" introduced in 2016 and also replaces SharePoint 2010 Flows introduced November 2020.

-Microsoft's Power Automate marketing homepage at <a target="_blank" href="https://powerautomate.microsoft.com/en-us/">https://powerautomate.microsoft.com/en-us</a> says:
+Microsoft's PowerAutomate marketing homepage at <a target="_blank" href="https://powerautomate.microsoft.com/en-us/">https://powerautomate.microsoft.com/en-us</a> says:

 > "Streamline repetitive tasks and paperless processes"

+Competitors to Microsoft are:
+   * Automation Anywhere
+   * UiPath
+   * Tricentis
+   * etc.
+   <br /><br />

 ### MS Power Platform Components

+BTW "Power Automate" is the 2019 rebranding of "Microsoft Flow" introduced in 2016 and also replaces SharePoint 2010 Flows introduced November 2020.

 "Power Automate" is one of Microsoft's "Power Platform" offerings for "citizen developers" using the low-code development platform: